Revisiting Service Level Objectives and System Level Metrics in Large Language Model Serving: Background

+\stitle{LLM serving task.} In practice, LLMs are deployed as services to provide users with inference capabilities.
+In terms of the interaction mode with users, these services can be broadly categorized into two types of modes: online serving and offline serving.

+\textit{Online LLM serving} are often designed to provide real-time services to users~\cite{sun2024llumnixdynamicschedulinglarge,agrawal2024taming,kossmann2025gpuhalfemptyhalffullpractical,wu2024fastdistributedinferenceserving,cheng2025scootsloorientedperformancetuning,jiang2024neosavinggpumemory}, which is a rapidly interactive activity like web browsing~\cite{weinreich2008not,skadberg2004visitors}.
+When interacting with LLMs, users expect the system to respond quickly and provide instant feedback, and consume information in a continuous stream.
+During this continuous stream of information, users expect not to suffer from long waiting times, neither for the first response token nor for subsequent tokens~\cite{egger2012waiting}.
+Existing works~\cite{brysbaert2019many} has studied the speed of reading and processing text.
+The average reading speed of an adult is about 3-4 words per second.
+Based on the granularity of tokenization in different languages, we can roughly estimate the token generation speed target.

+\textit{Offline LLM serving} provides non-streaming service, where user experience is not as stringent as in online scenarios~\cite{qiao2024conserveharvestinggpuslowlatency,wang2025echoefficientcoschedulinghybrid,zhao2024blendserveoptimizingofflineinference}.
+Users generally focus on the end-to-end metrics of batched offline tasks and typically do not have specific requirements for streaming-specific metrics like TBT and TPOT.
+We mainly focus on the online LLM serving in this paper, where the user experience is critical.

-The metrics used to evaluate the performance of LLM serving can be divided into two main groups: SLOs that represent user experience and indicators that assess performance under SLO constraints.
+\stitle{LLM serving metrics.} To ensure a consistently high-quality user experience and efficient resource utilization, providers monitor and evaluate the performance of LLM serving systems using various metrics.
+Based on the considerations, these metrics used to evaluate the performance of LLM serving can be divided into two main groups: